 Read more about my experience on the Komodo Islands on my post “How to find Heaven on Earth”.

-Nature in the Komodo Islands is at its best, but that is not the only great thing about them.
-As I have said before, one of the best things to do in Indonesia is meeting the locals.
-The Komodo Islands are a perfect place to get to know the culture of one of the many ethnic groups that live in Indonesia.
+One of the best things to do in Indonesia is meeting the locals.
+Flores is the perfect place to get to know the culture of one of the many ethnic groups that live in Indonesia.
 In Melo village it is possible to experience a Caci traditional dance performance.
 Yet, even a simple walk around the village will allow visitors to meet the friendly local community: everybody is interesting in sharing a bit of their daily life and curious about the visitors.

 One of the nicest things to do in Indonesia is visiting the Komodo Islands – photo courtesy of Seth Carnill